 Unfortunately, the Vasari Corridor between the Uffizi Gallery and Pitti Palace is currently closed and is not open to visitors (see Important Note below), and information provided in this post is based on our group tour we took prior to its closure.
 It appears that the small section between the Palazzo Vecchio and Uffizi Gallery is open to those who purchase a combined museum ticket to both places or book a guided tour (but this is a very small section of the corridor).
 We will update this once the full corridor reopens, which is expected in 2018.
 You can still do the outside exterior tour that we discuss towards the end of the post.

 The Vasari Corridor begins on the south side of Palazzo Vecchio and extends to the interior of the Pitti Palace; however, for security and safety reasons the full length of the corridor is not open to the public.
 The current entrance used to access the corridor is through a door in the Western Corridor on the Second Floor of the Uffizi Gallery and the exit used for visitors is in the Boboli Gardens near the Buontalenti Grotto.

 Booking a Tour Inside the Vasari Corridor?

-Currently the only way to visit the corridor is with a guided tour booked through a tour company that has been granted permission by the Uffizi to conduct tours inside the corridor.
+Previously the only way to visit the corridor was with a guided tour booked through a tour company that has been granted permission by the Uffizi to conduct tours inside the corridor.
 Tours must be booked in advance and tour sizes are limited, and tour groups are only allowed in the corridor for a maximum of 1 hour.
 There are several companies offering tours of the Vasari Corridor including Context Travel and Viator (several tour options), and some companies include a guided tour of the Uffizi and/or Pitti Palace as part of the tour.
 If you are visiting with a school group or other special group (maximum 25 person), you can also apply directly to the Uffizi Gallery to request permission to visit.

 Length of Tours?